hustler-z/hustler/docs/virtualization.rst

 A hypervisor can perform:

 * memory management
-  stage 2 translation tables set up by the hypervisor tanslate intermediate physical memory addresses to physical memory addresses.
+  stage 2 translation tables set up by the hypervisor translate intermediate physical memory addresses to physical memory addresses.

 * device emulation